abuiles/ember-101/manuscript/computed-properties-and-observers.md

 which allows us to observe properties on each of the items in the collection.

-We can use the previous function in our articles index to call a function when we add a new article, and then other one when we change the state of an article:
+We can use the previous function in our loans index to call a function when we add a new loan, and then other one when we change the state of a loan:

 {title="app/controllers/loans/index.js", lang="JavaScript"}